 Admission to the Educator Certification Program is required and students must work with a special education advisor for course sequence and additional requirements.

 Minor in Early InterventionAn 18 hour minor is available for students majoring in rehabilitation, speech language pathology, psychology or other related fields who are interested in becoming an Early Intervention Specialist (EIS) working with infants and toddlers with special needs and their families.
 Required courses are: SPE 329, 464, 463; HMS 236,443, 459.
-For students majoring in Human Sciences, the minor includes: SPE 329, 439,434, 463, 464, 465.
+For students majoring in Human Sciences, the minor includes 18 hours from the following: SPE 329, 439,434, 463, 464, 465, and 466.

 Non-teaching MinorAn 18 hour minor is available for those seeking additional training in working with special populations, but who are not seeking teacher certification.
 This minor is appropriate for students in programs such as psychology, orientation & mobility, kinesiology, rehabilitation, social work, and those seeking the Bachelors of Applied Arts and Sciences (BAAS) degree.
 Required courses are: SPE 120, 329, 432, 460, 463, 464.